xarop-pa-toss/ID_Primavera_Extensibility/README.md

 ### --- FILE LIST --- ###

-**MDL-Obs** - Copy the value of a table cell to a textbox in the Sales form of Primavera v10 if the value type (internal defined by a variable) meets certain criteria.
+**MDL_Obs** - Copy the value of a table cell to a textbox in the Sales form of Primavera v10 if the value type (internal defined by a variable) meets certain criteria.